Pakistan to tell U.S. it won't accept limits on tactical nuclear arms

-Pakistan insists smaller weapons would deter a sudden attack by its bigger neighbour India, which is also a nuclear power.
+Pakistan insists smaller weapons would deter a sudden attack by its bigger neighbour India.
 But the United States worries tactical weapons may further destabilise an already volatile region because their smaller size makes them more tempting to use in a conventional war.

 The United States wants Pakistan to commit to not using tactical nuclear weapons but Islamabad wants to keep its options open as a way of deterring a potential Indian attack, said Maria Sultan, head of the South Asian Strategic Stability Institute.